 Overall, it would be impossible to cover every single one of PrestaShop’s features.
 But you can rest easy knowing that it’s filled with goodies for all stores, big and small.
 Along with order management, customer management, insights, and automated email alerts, the feature collection appears impressive.

 Although most of the time you don’t have to spend extra money with an e-commerce solution, PrestaShop is a tad different.
 Since PrestaShop is open-source and free, it works similar to Magento and WordPress.
 Therefore, you get the benefit of not having to pay for the software, but you’re still stuck with getting hosting, a domain name, and whatever design tools or services you need.

-When you sign up however, PrestaShop offers to get you configured with hosting and a web designer if needed.
-Neither of these are required, but the rates are pretty good for both.
+When you sign up, however, PrestaShop offers to get you configured with hosting and a web designer if needed.
+Neither of these is required, but the rates are pretty good for both.

 And PrestaShop tries to upsell you on these during the checkout process, so we’d definitely consider them part of the PrestaShop business plan.

 As mentioned before, you have the option to find your own hosting if you want.
 However, this might make the process for you a little bit easier.
 Not every hosting company has a one-click installation button for PrestaShop, so you may have to go the manual route.
 If you do have plans to find your own hosting company, make sure you ask them if a script or one-click installation button is provided for PrestaShop.
 Otherwise, you’ll be doing more work than needed.